Skip to Content

 This tanghulu adds a candy coating to whatever fruit you would like (we recommend strawberries) and adds a sweet crunch to it.
 It's a delicious treat that's fun to eat!

-Why You'll Love this Strawberry Tanghulu
+Why You'll Love Strawberry Tanghulu

 It's a really fun recipe to make and fun to serve to friends and family, who will all enjoy the crunchy sweetness!